liangyuwang/Tinytron/README.md

 ### 3. Custom Dataset

 Use the example entry point and override `_init_dataset`: see `pretrain_example.py` for a subclass that uses a real dataset and tokenizer.
 The base implementation (mock data) lives in `tinytron/training/trainer.py`; override it in your entry script or subclass `Trainer` and pass your dataset there.
+You can also use [Streaming-Dataloader](https://github.com/liangyuwang/Streaming-Dataloader) to build a memory-efficient streaming dataset pipeline for LLM pretraining.

 ### 4. Auto-Tune Throughput (`tok/sec`)